The body knows itself to be pure water or pure burning.

 I sometimes absolve this term of all its academic infractions and simply hold it close to me so I can live inside it without constantly reducing my mind to some kind of dissonant hum.
 Urdu gifts me another word — Tabeer.
 The interpretation of the meaning of a dream.
 On days, I can’t emerge fully, I try to offer my life to Tabeer.
 A dream still unfolding, a rose unfurling the first of its many tongues.
 I teach myself a deepened vehemence for : chance, curiosities, pluralities.
 I don’t fight for space in the world.
 I build one of my own.
 Elsewhere that is also here.

-Scherezade Siobhan is an award-winning psychologist, writer and a community catalyst who founded and runs The Talking Compass — a therapeutic space dedicated to providing mental counseling services and decolonizing mental health care.
+Scherezade Siobhan is an award-winning psychologist, writer and a community catalyst who founded and runs Qureist— a therapeutic space dedicated to social health and wellness.
 Her work is published or forthocming in Medium, Berfrois, Quint, Vice, HuffPost, Feministing, Jubilat, The London Magazine among others.
 She is the author of “Bone Tongue” (Thought Catalog Books, 2015), “Father, Husband” (Salopress, 2016) and “The Bluest Kali” ( Lithic Press, 2018).
+Her first full length non fiction book is forthcoming with Harper Collins in 2023.
 Find her @zaharaesque on twitter.
 Send her chocolate and puppies — firstname.lastname@example.org.
 Tweet at her @zaharaesque.